CHiPs44/YetAnotherPicoComputer/60-RPG.md

 ### Attributes / characteristics

-Values are rolled with 3d6 and give a modifier:
+Values are rolled with 3d6 (3-18) and give a modifier (bonus or malus):

 | 03-04 | 05-06 | 07-08 | 09-12 | 13-14 | 15-16 | 17-18 |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 |  -3   |  -2   |  -1   |   0   |  +1   |  +2   |  +3   |

-Base:
+Base characteristics:

 - Strength
 - Intelligence